 Very Early Pregnancy Symptoms:

 How do you know you just might be a little tiny bit pregnant?…….

-For some people it’s a blessing, for others it’s, well, an unexpected blessing.
+For some people, a pregnancy is a blessing, for others it’s, well, not so much…..
 Either way, getting pregnant will completely change your life.
 Very early pregnancy symptoms can include spotting or burping or feeling like you have the flu.
-We look at some of the early signs can be the easiest way to get a fix on what’s happening with your body, and give you more time to plan for the end result.
+We look at some of the very early signs of pregnancy so you can get a fix on what’s happening with your body, and give you more time to plan for the end result.

-Missing a period is the most common sign, but it’s not necessarily a sign of pregnancy.
-In fact, it can be a lot more confusing than that.
+Missing a period is the most common sign, but it’s not necessarily a sign of pregnancy and missing a period usually means you are already a few weeks pregnant.
 For example, some women normally have irregular periods, so being a few days late isn’t something they tend to worry about.
-If you typically have light periods you may not even notice that anything’s different.
+If you typically have light periods you may not even notice that anything’s is different with your body.
 On top of that, sometimes a woman will bleed slightly when they would usually have their period, which is caused when the embryo fuses with the lining of the womb or an ‘Implantation Bleed’ – which is actually a very early sign of pregnancy!

 But how else can you tell very early pregnancy symptoms?